My Family Member Developed a Bedsore:

 How Does Nutrition Impact Bed Sores?

-The medical community is in agreement that improper nutrition is a common cause of bedsores.
+The medical community is in agreement that improper nutrition can contribute to bed sore development.

 Malnutrition appears to be a common contributor to bedsore occurrence in nursing homes, but other less severe nutritional deficiencies can also make bedsores more common.
 This is why it is crucial that the nursing home staff carefully monitors the patient’s nutrition levels, in order to prevent skin breakdown.
 Repositioning a patient is not enough to prevent skin breakdown.
 The facility must ensure that the patient is getting appropriate nutrition and hydration as well.